FullStackForger/ifmd-fullstackforger/Installing-MongoDB-with-MacPorts-on-OS-X.md

 It will alow to run `mongostart` and `mongostop` to manually start and stop the mongodb instance.

-At the Terminal, enter `sudo pico ~/.profile` and add the following to the end of the file.
-When done hit ctrl+x and save the file:
+`sudo vim ~/.bash_profile` and append following script to the end of the file.

 ```
+# Custom mongostart scripts starting mongo with configuration file
 alias mongostart="sudo mongod -f /opt/local/etc/mongodb/mongod.conf"

+# Custom mongostop alias killing mongo process
 mongostop_func () {
    local mongopid=`less /opt/local/var/db/mongodb_data/mongod.lock`;
    if [[ $mongopid =~ [[:digit:]] ]]; then